 This blog post explains how you, as a JASP user, can help improve the program — simply give us feedback whenever something is amiss.
-Specifically, whenever you notice that JASP cannot execute an important task (e.g., filter cases), you can tell us by issuing a feature request; whenever you notice that JASP malfunctions in some way (e.g., the font size in the results panel is too small) you can tell us by issuing a bug report.
-Such requests and reports are invaluable to us as they identify concrete avenues for improvement that will benefit all JASP users.
+Specifically, whenever you notice that JASP malfunctions in some way (e.g., the font size in the results panel is too small) you can tell us by issuing a bug report.
+When you notice JASP cannot execute an important task (e.g., a type of analysis not implemented), you can tell us by issuing a feature request.
+Such reports and requests are invaluable to us as they identify concrete avenues for improvement that will benefit all JASP users.

 How to Open an Issue on the JASP GitHub Repository

 Like many other open-source software projects, JASP has an online repository on GitHub.
 Reporting a bug or requesting a feature, can be done by following these steps:

 - Create an account at GitHub (click here for a guide on how to create an account on GitHub).

 - Log in with your account and head over to the ‘issues’ section of the JASP repository.

 - Search for any keywords associated with your issue to find out if it has been reported before.
 If so, you can add a comment to the issue to let us know that you second the report/request.